googkit/googkit/README.rst

 Install Googkit
 ---------------
-At first, you need to install Googkit.
+First, you need to install Googkit.

 Linux or OS X